 The proposed bill, known as the New Hampshire Predatory College Degree Consumer Protection Act, aims to establish legal actions against educational institutions that charge excessive tuition rates.
-It introduces new criminal penalties and civil rights of action for institutions that charge tuition rates deemed unreasonable, defined as exorbitant and disproportionate to the services provided.
-Specifically, the bill amends RSA 358-A:2 by adding a new paragraph that prohibits charging or soliciting unreasonable tuition rates, and it establishes a new section (RSA 358-A:10-b) that outlines the criteria for determining excessive tuition based on the average earnings of graduates.
-If the tuition exceeds a threshold calculated as 30% of the average annualized salary of graduates, the institution would be in violation of the law.
+It introduces new criminal penalties and civil rights of action for institutions that charge tuition rates deemed unreasonable, defined as those that exceed a specific threshold based on the average earnings of graduates.
+The bill amends RSA 358-A:2 by adding a new paragraph that prohibits charging or soliciting unreasonable tuition rates, and it creates a new section, RSA 358-A:10-b, which outlines the criteria for determining excessive tuition based on graduates' earnings relative to their debt obligations.

 Statutes affected: Introduced: 358-A:2